Discrimination Based On The Use Or Nonuse Of Lawful Products

-What is Not Use or Nonuse of Lawful Products Discrimination
+What is Use or Nonuse of Lawful Products Discrimination?

 The Wisconsin Fair Employment Act prohibits discrimination against applicants and employees for using or not using lawful products off the employer’s premises during non-working hours.
 In this sense, the word product or products was originally intended to mean only alcohol or tobacco, as opposed to any other product or service.